 - Support POST

 - Donate to POST

 Land conservation means not only protecting the land, but keeping it in good condition, too.
-POST’s stewardship team uses both traditional and innovative techniques for caring for open space and evaluate and prioritize opportunities on each POST-owned property.
+POST’s stewardship team uses both traditional and innovative techniques for evaluating, prioritizing and caring for open space on each POST owned property.

 Our work ranges from essential maintenance like re-grading roads, fixing fences and managing vegetation for fire control, to ambitious long-term restoration projects that create vibrant habitats for native plants and wildlife.
 Other examples include invasive weed eradication, developing new trails, reviving river, stream and creekside habitats, and managing productive working lands like ranches, farms and forests.

 We also monitor permanently protected lands annually by working with the landowners to ensure that the terms of our conservation easements are being met.

 In 2015, POST began our first selective harvest of redwood on 80 acres of San Vicente Redwoods under the direction of Nadia Hamey, a Registered Professional Forester.
 The harvest follows a rigorous Timber Harvest Plan (THP) that took nearly 3 years to prepare and was reviewed by POST, numerous state regulatory agencies and our project partners – the Sempervirens Fund who is co-owner of the property, and Save the Redwoods League.
 The goals of the plan are to improve forest health, improve the vigor of native plant communities, reduce fire hazards and reduce sedimentation to waterways on the property.
 Revenues resulting from the timber harvest will be invested back into ongoing stewardship of the property.